 Technology Requirements

 Students in the Department of Design at The Ohio State University are required to have their own laptop computers after being admitted into one of our major programs.
-We do not make recommendations of specific computers, but students pursuing a major in Visual Communication Design will need a machine that is capable of meeting the technology specifications of the following softwares:
+We do not make recommendations of specific computers, but students pursuing a major in Visual Communication Design will need a machine that is capable of meeting the technology specifications of the following software:

 Students should check with The Office of the CIO prior to purchasing software for site licensed software that is available at discounted prices for students.